dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Software engineer since 2005
 * Active member of the Apache Software Foundation
+* Open Source Software that makes the world a better place for humankind
 * Working in the industry, providing customers with automation and control systems

 ## Motivation